Document Authentication & Legalization

 You can also contact our friendly staff to discuss your situation.
 We would love to hear from you!

 In many cases, the answer is yes.
-However, that depends on the type of document in question, the embassy or consulate requirements, and whether a copy is acceptable to the recipient abroad.
+However, that depends on the type of document in question, whether a copy is acceptable to the recipient abroad, and (if applicable) the embassy or consulate requirements.

 We can provide you with a free consultation and a detailed quote.
 Contact an IDC expert to find out more about your document requirements.